WhenMoon-afk/eleanor-chen-effect/report/eleanor-chen-effect-report.md

 The extended thinking feature was enabled for most instances, allowing the model to engage in more extensive internal processing before generating the final output.
 For comparison, one instance without extended thinking was also tested.

-In addition to the original examples collected, we conducted simulated fresh instances to further test the consistency and variation of the observed patterns.
-These simulations attempted to replicate how different Claude instances might respond to the same prompt.
+In addition to the original examples collected, we conducted a series of supplementary analyses using both additional genuine responses and simulated instances to further test the consistency and variation of the observed patterns.

 ### 2.2 Data Collection

-Eight complete story outputs were collected and analyzed: five from the original experiment and three from simulated instances.
+Ten complete story outputs were collected and analyzed: five from the original experiment and five additional genuine examples.
 Each story was examined for:

 - Character names and demographics
 - Narrative structure and plot elements